Discrete Weierstrass-type representations: Discrete Weierstrass type represenations

 \subsection{Discrete linear Weingarten surfaces of Bryant and Bianchi type}

-In this subsection we employ the Lawson correspondence described in Sub\cref{sec:Lawson} to recover the Weierstrass representation of discrete linear Weingarten surfaces of Bryant and Bianchi type (abbreviated as BrLW and BiLW, respectively) given in \cite{yasumoto2018} (see \cite{burstall2018} for a geometric interpretation in the realm of Lie sphere geometry).
+In this subsection we employ the Lawson correspondence described in Subsection \ref{sec:Lawson} to recover the Weierstrass representation of discrete linear Weingarten surfaces of Bryant and Bianchi type (abbreviated as BrLW and BiLW, respectively) given in \cite{yasumoto2018} (see \cite{burstall2018} for a geometric interpretation in the realm of Lie sphere geometry).
 Thus, let $G=\spn{g}$ be a discrete isothermic surface in the projectified light cone with flat connection $\Gamma(m)$ and define $T(m)$ as in \eqref{eq:Ttrafo}.
 Choose a vector $\p$ with $(\p,\p) = \mu$.
-Then $x^M=T^{-1}(m)\p$ is a discrete cmc $\mu$ surface in a quadric of constant curvature $\frac{\operatorname{sgn}(\mu)}{\sqrt{|\mu|}}$ (for $\mu\neq 0$).
+Then $x^M=T^{-1}(m)\p$ is a discrete cmc $\tfrac{1}{\sqrt{|\mu|}}$ surface in $Q_\mu$ (for $\mu\neq 0$) or intrinsically flat in the light cone (for $\mu = 0$).
 Now define for an arbitrary lift $g\in \Gamma G$

 Clearly, $L=x^\pm + G = x^M + G$ is discrete L-isothermic and since

 $x^\pm$ takes values in hyperbolic space $\H^3$ or de Sitter space $\S^{2,1}$. $G$ is then a discrete hyperbolic Gauss map of $x^{\pm}$ and induces the Gauss maps $n^\pm$ of $x^\pm$ via